Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ## `ruling_party` (int)

-ID of currently ruling party, see `active_party` below for details
+ID of the currently ruling party, see `active_party` below for details

 ## `active_party` (int)